eniehack/pleroma-docker/README.md

 You can run these tasks in your running pleroma server using `./pleroma.sh mix [task] [arguments...]`.

-If you need to fix some bigger issues you can also spawn a shell with `./pleroma.sh enter`.

 For example: `/pleroma.sh mix pleroma.user new sn0w ...`

+If you need to fix bigger problems you can also spawn a shell with `./pleroma.sh enter`.

 ### Customization